 The series of events that ensued were akin to a high-stakes hostage situation movie where I expected Bruce Willis to turn up at any moment and save us all.
-The entire shopping centre had to go into lockdown as both security and the police were called.
+The entire shopping centre had to go into lock down as both security and the police were called.
 Nobody was allowed to leave until the missing girl was found.
 The next few hours were the most concentrated display of stress and emotional turmoil that I had ever experienced.
 (I was only 4 after all.
 To this day it’s still one of the scariest things to ever happen to me.)
 My mother was trying to keep it together while searching every nook and cranny of that shopping centre and I was sitting numbly with my grandmother wondering how we were going to tell dad that we had lost Andrea.
 Luckily for us tragedy was averted when the head of security appeared as if from the mists of Avalon with Andrea trailing beside him, a dazed expression on her tiny, chubby face.
-She had her pants around her ankles and was holding a roll of toilet paper as she shuffled slowly towards us.
+She was in her diapers, with her pants around her ankles, grinning as she shuffled slowly towards us with a roll of toilet paper grasped in her tiny chubby hands like a trophy.
 That image will forever be seared into my memory.
 If we weren’t all so traumatised it would actually have been a hilarious sight.
 Turns out she had needed to use the bathroom and instead of asking mum to take her like any logical person would do she thought she would just wander off on her own.
 The only problem was that her tiny brain hadn’t been able to process that once she had pushed the doors to enter the bathrooms she would then need to PULL the door to get back out.
 She was nowhere near tall enough to grab that door handle and definitely did not possess the upper body strength that would be required to actually pull it open.
 So she sat there.
 In the toilets.
 With her pants down.
 Holding a roll of toilet paper.
 Finally security thought to check all the bathrooms and found her in a state of shock, clutching that toilet paper for dear life.

-According to the Snow Patrol (I think that’s what they’re called?
+According to the Snow Patrol (that’s what they’re called right?
 Maybe not) she had gone down the 10km path that leads all the way down the side of the mountain and back into the town!
 And the most tragic part of it all?
 My sister didn’t even get slapped once!
 I still had that red palm print on my face well into that evening at dinner.

 I took on the noble task of calling our parents to tell them of the accident.
 Naturally their first response was “why had I let it happen?”
 They acted as if I had summoned that icy patch into existence for the sole purpose of injuring Andrea.

-Last week she finally had the knee surgery to reconstruct her ACL and she is now a bed-ridden cripple for the next several weeks as she recovers.
+Last week she finally had the knee surgery to reconstruct her ACL and she is now bed-ridden for the next several weeks as she recovers.

 Now I’m not saying that she brought this on herself but I am saying that maybe if she had acknowledged that I am an infinite purveyor of wisdom and that I was correct in telling her not to run off (SEVERAL times) that maybe she wouldn’t have found herself in this position now.
 At the very least I wouldn’t have gotten slapped numerous times throughout my life.

-She is sitting next to me as we speak, huffing in mock-disapproval but really conceding to the accuracy of my sanctimonious statement and self-righteousness.
+She is sitting next to me as we speak, huffing in mock-disapproval but really conceding to the accuracy of my sanctimonious statement.
 I am pretty sure that due to all of these events I have been seriously traumatised for life and will either be too afraid to ever have children or will keep them sealed in a bubble for their entire adolescent lives.